PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 <br/>

 📱 <b>Edge Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities on the user's device itself, allowing the device to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
-You can choose the appropriate deployment method for your model production line according to your needs, and then proceed with the subsequent AI application integration.
+You can choose the appropriate deployment method for your model pipeline according to your needs, and then proceed with the subsequent AI application integration.

-## 4. Secondary Development
+## 4. Custom Development
-If the default model weights provided by the general table recognition production line are not satisfactory in terms of accuracy or speed in your scenario, you can try to further <b>fine-tune</b> the existing model using <b>your own specific domain or application scenario data</b> to improve the recognition performance of the general table recognition production line in your scenario.
+If the default model weights provided by the general table recognition pipeline are not satisfactory in terms of accuracy or speed in your scenario, you can try to further <b>fine-tune</b> the existing model using <b>your own specific domain or application scenario data</b> to improve the recognition performance of the general table recognition pipeline in your scenario.

 ### 4.1 Model Fine-tuning
-Since the general table recognition production line consists of several modules, if the performance of the model production line does not meet expectations, the issue may originate from any one of these modules.
+Since the general table recognition pipeline consists of several modules, if the performance of the model pipeline does not meet expectations, the issue may originate from any one of these modules.
 You can analyze the images with poor recognition results to determine which module is problematic, and then refer to the corresponding fine-tuning tutorial links in the table below for model fine-tuning.

 <table>
 <thead>